enze-chen/learning_modules/README.md

 1. Copy and paste the notebook's URL into the blank space and you should be able to run the notebook.

 ### 2: Cloning the repo
-If you're familiar with Git and have Python installed on your computer, this is another option.
+If you're familiar with Git and have **Python 3.6+** installed on your computer, this is another option.

 1. Clone the repository.
 1. Install the libraries in [requirements.txt](requirements.txt) so that you can run all the notebooks.
 You can do this with: